-This program is completed in three consecutive trimesters and consists of 48-52 units.
+This program is completed in three consecutive trimesters and consists of 47-51 units.
 The degree is designed to prepare students for entry-level positions in financial services.
 Students enrolled in the Graziadio School's MBA programs are not eligible to apply.
+Students in the MSAF program have the opportunity to select one of three tracks: General Finance, Investments, or Financial Management.